microsoft/dotnet/Documentation/compatibility/datagridcellspanel_bringintoview-throws-argumentoutofrangeexception.md

 ### Recommended Action

 Any one of the following:
-1. Upgrade to .NET 4.7.
+1. Upgrade to .NET Framework 4.7.
-2. Install the latest servicing patch for .NET 4.6.2.
+2. Install the latest servicing patch for .NET Framework 4.6.2.
 3. Avoid removing columns until the asynchronous response to <xref:System.Windows.Controls.DataGrid.ScrollIntoView(System.Object)> has completed.

 ### Affected APIs